 VLT Laser Guide Star Facility Policies

-Operational impact of the LGSF
+Operational impact of the LGSFs

-The operation of the LGSF creates two sources of potential interference with the observations of neighboring telescopes on Paranal (UT1,2,3, ATs, ASM, and in the future VISTA and VST): first the laser guide star itself, and the second the Rayleigh and Mie scattered laser cone.
-In case any of the two sources contaminates and/or interferes with the observation of another telescope, we refer to a beam collision.
-To avoid beam collisions, the minimum separation between the Rayleigh cone or the laser star and a non-laser observation is 3 arcmin, equivalent to a flux decrease of 3 orders of magnitude.
+The operation of the 4LGSF creates two sources of potential interference with the observations of neighboring telescopes on Paranal (UT1,2,3, ATs, and VISTA and VST): first the 4 laser guide stars themselves, and second the Rayleigh and Mie scattered laser cone (all at 5892 Å).
+In case any of those sources contaminate the observation of another telescope, we refer to a beam collision.
+To avoid beam collisions, a minimum separation of several arcminutes between the Rayleigh cone or the laser star and a non-laser observation needs to be maintained.
+Note that the telescope active optics is equipped with a notch filter rejecting the light from the laser.

-For this avoidance zone it has to be considered that the laser guide star and the laser cone appear at different positions on the sky when seen from different telescopes.
-These effects are taken into account by the laser visualization tools running on each telescope.
-On some of the foci, the active optics is equipped with a notch filter rejecting the light from the laser.
-On these foci, scientific observations in a wavelength range that does not include the laser are not affected, so the beam collision can be ignored.
+For the laser avoidance zone it has to be considered that the laser guide stars and the laser cones appear at different positions on the sky when seen from different telescopes.
+These effects are taken into account by the laser visualization and beam collision tools available from each Telescope ('LTCS').
+Scientific observations in a wavelength range that include the laser wavelength (at 5892 Å) will be affected by a collision.
+In case of such a beam collision, either UT4 or the other telescope needs to yield, i.e., interrupt its observation and point to a different target avoiding collision.

 Science Operations Policies for LGSF Observations